canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 * suggestions about how the code can be improved or where security can be improved
 * others to contribute ideas as the project is in progress

-Prior art in releasing source code, protection against patents.
+Prior art in releasing source code helps protecting against patents litigation.

 ## Intellectual Property